We’re still helping individuals & families

-- We have implemented site-specific COVID-19 response plans and update them as needed, enabling us to provide chemical health assessments, residential and outpatient treatment programming with mitigation measures in place.
+- Avivo is providing chemical health assessments, residential and outpatient treatment programming with mitigation measures in place.

-- We added telehealth or mobile services on a case-by-case basis, to serve participants in the areas of mental health and who are experiencing homelessness to continue connecting people to permanent housing.
+- We added telehealth or mobile services to serve participants in the areas of mental health and continue to do outreach to individuals experiencing homelessness in order to connect people to permanent housing.

-- We are ensuring the highest level of infection prevention and control, sanitation, and hygiene for our public spaces, group rooms, and transitional recovery housing.
+- We are ensuring the highest level of infection prevention and control, sanitation, and hygiene for our locations that are open to the public and transitional recovery housing.

-- And we continue to monitor information and implement recommendations from the Centers for Disease Control and Prevention, the World Health Organization, and state and local public health authorities.
+We continue to monitor information and implement recommendations from the Office of Governor Tim Walz & Lt.
+Governor Peggy Flanagan, the Centers for Disease Control and Prevention, the World Health Organization, and state and local public health authorities.

 Together, we can remain strong for the individuals and families we serve.
 Thank you in advance for your continued partnership in serving Minnesotans who need our help the most.